 After her fifth child graduated, Dorothy, aka “Mama Dot,” decided she was going back to college to get her degree.
 She went to get it even though she is older than everybody else.
 She had her children, grandchildren, great grandchildren and other relatives' support all the way.
 Seeing her walking across that stage made me as happy as me eating chocolate.

-Dorothy Thompson Humbert, aka “Mama Dot,” was born in 1925.
-She had several siblings and got married young to the late William M. “Pa Boot” Humbert.
+Dorothy Thompson Humbert, aka “Mama Dot,” had several siblings and got married young to the late William M. “Pa Boot” Humbert.
 Later on, things got in her way, preventing her from going to college.
 She had five children, including my dad, and put them through college.
 She said, “After my children went…to college…I went to college.”
 She encouraged herself to go to college; it was her decision to go even though she was older.
 “I…..was about in my….70s when I….when I went to college…probably when you were real little.”
 She went to college in her 70s at Greenville Technical College.
 Her professors commended her for going to college at her age.
 At first, she felt bad being older than everyone else, but it didn’t stop her; she kept on going.

 “It was difficult at first but I got my work done and I worked real hard to make good grades.”
 Her environment in the classroom was about average size, with people that would say, “If you need help Mrs. Humbert, just tell me.
 Ok?”
 Her friends, instructors, and other classmates helped her and commended her on how she did her work on time.
 They talked to her normally and asked her about normal stuff like her family, hobbies, and things she did with her free time.
 She said, “It was a sacrifice to make but I did it.”